thunderseethe/thunderseethe.github.io/content/posts/emit-base.md

 Wasm actually has support for [recursive types](https://webassembly.github.io/gc/core/syntax/types.html#recursive-types).
 We _could_ track these recursive groups for each closure and emit them.
 But the extra complexity this would incur buys us little in terms of extra safety or performance.
-Within our closure body, we'd still have to cast from our closure's abstract type to the closure's environment type.
+Within our closure body, we'd still have to cast from our closure's abstract type to the closure's concrete type.
 We opt to cheat our types a little and save ourselves the trouble.

 Back in `emit_closure_index` we have another unseen function: `emit_ref_ty`.